dburriss/dburriss.github.io/_posts/2017-03-21-aspect-rating.md

 ### Team work

 How well does the team feel it is collaborating?
 Are they pair-programming?
 Are they stepping on each others toes?
 Are they aware of what each team member is doing?
+It was mentioned to me by [a very astute team member](https://www.erikheemskerk.nl/) that teamwork is very difficult, if not impossible, to get right if the team does not have clear direction.
 See my [post on big agile teams](/big-agile-teams) for some ideas of facilitating team communication.

 ### Learning